vamshimeda/VacationAlert/README.md

 # VacationAlert
-Raise a Pull Request to send me a text
+Raise an Issue to send me a text during Vacation.